wingedcatgirl/MintysSillyMod/README.md

+# You're currently looking at the dev branch.
+If that's what you want, proceed.
+If not, go look at [the main branch](https://github.com/wingedcatgirl/MintysSillyMod).

 ## Minty's Silly Little Mod - Delicious Chocolatey Goodness for Balatro

 A silly little mod that adds some silly little jokers and decks and things.
 It's chocolate because it's not vanilla.
 (It's not vanilla because I think calling a mod a word which in this context means "not modded" is silly.)